Deciphering circulating tumor cells binding in a microfluidic system thanks to a parameterized mathematical model: Discussion

 Moreover, in both figures we can also compare the different control cases effect (which is similar as expected) as well as proteins one.
 Proteins CD44 and ITGA5 (siITGB1 and siITGA5 case respectively) have an active role in the first steps of adhesion, whereas ITGB1 and ITGB3 (siCD44 and siITGB3 case respectively) has a minor impact.

 As stressed before, this analysis has been pursued for $d-r$ fixed.
-In this context, individual variability does not change the AIC, instead it can cause the loss of significant differences among proteins adhesion effects.
-In conclusion, the choice on $d-r$ estimation is based on better decelerating results in the second estimation step.
-Note that deciphering further experiments with a wider fluid velocities range or a longer observation duration could require relaxing this choice.
+In this context, individual variability does not change the AIC, instead it can cause the loss of significant differences among proteins adhesion effects. \tr{A constant value indicates that the timescale of deceleration (or equivalently of global adhesion growth) is identical in each case.} In conclusion, the choice on $d-r$ estimation is based on better decelerating results in the second estimation step.
+Note that deciphering further experiments with a wider fluid velocities range or a longer observation duration could require relaxing this choice. \tr{Consequently, the cell variability between cohorts and subcohorts is carried by the binding term $bc$.}